JustaKris/Are-You-Not-Entertained/docs/development/formatting.md

 # Formatting Guide

-Code formatting standards for the TV-HML project using Ruff and pre-commit hooks.
+Code formatting standards for the Are You Not Entertained (AYNE) project using Ruff formatter and pre-commit hooks.

 ## Quick Start